-3.19.1 Main Contractor Induction training
+3.18.1 Main Contractor Induction training

-The contractor is required to make arrangements with the Business Unit for its employees to attend induction in order to be granted permission to access site.
+The main contractor is required to make arrangements with the Business Unit for its employees to attend induction in order to be granted permission to access site.

-- 1. The Main contractor shall ensure that all his / her employees, appointed contractors and their employees have undergone the Eskom OHS induction training prior to commencing work on site. - 2.
+- 1. The main contractor shall ensure that all his / her employees have undergone the Eskom OHS induction training prior to commencing work on site. - 2.
 Attendance registers must be completed of any induction training given, which must indicate that they have received and understood the induction training. - 3.
 Prior to attending the induction training, all employees must undergo a pre-employment medical examination and found fit for duty.
-A copy of the certificate of fitness must be kept in the OHS file on site for the duration of the project. - 4.
-All employees and visitors on site shall carry the proof of induction training. - 5.
-It is the contractors responsibility to keep records of induction training.
+A copy of the certificate of fitness must be kept in the OHS file on site for the duration of the project.